What is Kickbox?

-- Show your project at the Maker Takeover of the Moseley Center during Celebrate Week and at the Burlington Maker Faire, both in late April.
-QuickKick students will also display their project at an open house in the Maker Hub – Downtown in early February.
+- Show your project at the Maker Takeover of the Moseley Center during Celebrate Week (late April) and at the Burlington Maker Faire (early May).
+QuickKick students will also display their project at these events.

 - Submit all your receipts and a spreadsheet with all your expenses.
 Return the Visa card with any remaining funds and equipment used in your project.

 - Complete a post-project survey of your experiences with the Kickbox program.